-You can find the amazing staff of Student Engagement & Housing in The Beach on the second floor of KAB along with the Veterans Center, the Beach, the Clubhouse, and the Park.
+You can find the amazing staff of Student Engagement & Housing on the second floor of KAB along with the Veterans Center, the Beach, and the Park.
 Working very closely with the SGA, the department fosters a blended campus culture and focuses on all students no matter their academic level, class standing, or housing status.